madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 ## Cellular automata for Christmas tree

-Now that we are equipped with full power of comonads, we can proceed to make a Christmas tree (a rather underwhelming use case).
+Now that we are equipped with the full power of comonads, we can proceed to make a Christmas tree (admittedly, an underwhelming use case).

 We will use two cellular automata.
 First to grow the tree and then another to make it blink.
 We need an initial configuration to start the whole process and